Carlota Ciganda: Professional career

-Ciganda turned professional in May 2011 making her debut the following month at the Tenerife Ladies Match Play, an unofficial event on the LET schedule, where she finished second to Becky Brewerton.
+In 2011, Ciganda turned professional.
+She made her debut the following month at the Tenerife Ladies Match Play, an unofficial event on the LET schedule, where she finished second to Becky Brewerton.
 She competed on the Ladies European Tour Access Series that season, winning the Murcia Ladies Open.
 In the LPGA Final Qualifying Tournament in December 2011 she finished tied 34th, earning Priority List Category 20 for the 2012 LPGA Tour season and went on to finish third at the LET Final Qualifying School tournament later that month to earn full playing rights for the 2012 Ladies European Tour season.

 In her first full season on the 2012 Ladies European Tour, Ciganda won the ISPS Handa Order of Merit and was also named Players' Player of the Year, as voted for by the LET members.
 She played in 19 tournaments, with two victories at the Deloitte Ladies Open and the China Suzhou Taihu Open and had ten additional top-10s finishes.
 Her efforts won her the LET Rookie of the Year award and she ended the season ranked second on the European Solheim Cup points list with total earnings of €251,289.95.

 Ciganda was the ladies' winner of the 2019 AON Risk Reward Challenge, collecting the $1,000,000 prize.

+In 2023, at the Evian Championship, Ciganda was disqualified "for signing an incorrect scorecard".
+She had been issued a two-stroke penalty for slow play on the 9th hole.
+Afterward, Ciganda appealed the ruling with tournament officials but was denied.
+Despite this, she turned in her scorecard without adding the two-stroke penalty and was disqualified.